-The process for making an appointment to a body that opts into the appointing person scheme after December 2017 is explained at auditor appointment process from 1 April 2018.
+The process for making an appointment to a body that opts into the appointing person scheme after December 2017 is summarised below.

 In order for an audit firm to be eligible to tender for an audit contract with PSAA, the firm must appear on the ICAEW’s register of Local Auditors, having fulfilled the criteria determined by legislation as evaluated by the ICAEW (The Recognised Supervisor Body).
 Contracts were awarded after a competitive tender which balanced audit quality with price.
 These pre-award processes ensure that the appointed firms meet the audit quality standards required for satisfactory performance of the contract.

 For each firm awarded an audit contract with PSAA (6 firms in total), we put together a balanced portfolio of proposed appointments.

 Within the overall context of developing auditor appointments that represent value for money, we had regard to the following six principles approved by the PSAA Board:

 - ensuring auditor independence;

 - meeting our contractual commitments;